dlumian/PythonBasics/RegressionExamples/housing/README.md

     * Visualizes data with seaborn pairplot
     * Has a method to explore column level data including number of unique values and value counts
 1. 4_Train_Models
-    * Trains two models on training data
+    * Fits two regression models:
         * Linear Regression
         * Random Forest Regressor
-    * Saves models using joblib to file
+    * Saves models using joblib
     * Calculates performance on training data by visualizing errors and mean squared error calculation
 1. 5_Predict_and_Evaluate
     * Loads trained models and test data